 Shacklefords is a very small town located in the state of Virginia.
 With a population of 2,947 people and just one neighborhood, Shacklefords is the 185th largest community in Virginia.

-When you are in Shacklefords, you'll notice that it is more blue-collar than most other communities in America.
-51.97% of Shacklefords’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Shacklefords is a blue-collar town, with 51.97% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Shacklefords is a town of construction workers and builders, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Shacklefords who work in management occupations (7.86%), sales jobs (7.35%), and business and financial occupations (4.22%).

 Also of interest is that Shacklefords has more people living here who work in computers and math than 95% of the places in the US.